sccallahan/WARPqpcr/vignettes/shiny_app_usage_github.md

 -   Download data

 Upload completion of the analysis, a download button will appear, allowing users to download a .zip file containing all of the analysis outputs.

+NB: Disconnection from the server after clicking "Run Analysis" is indicative of one or more fields being incorrectly completed - a typo in a condition/gene name is the most common reason.

 Tutorials
 ---------